hanickadot/compile-time-regular-expressions/README.md

 Fast compile-time regular expressions with support for matching/searching/capturing during compile-time or runtime.

 You can use the single header version from directory `single-header`.
 This header can be regenerated with `make single-header`.
+If you are using cmake, you can add this directory as subdirectory and link to target `ctre`.

 More info at [compile-time.re](https://compile-time.re/)